-Not going to lie, I think I might be addicted to this nut free pesto recipe because it’s so good and super EASY to throw together.
-You can top your favorite steak recipe, dip it in these Gluten Free Breadsticks or toss it with pasta.
+Not going to lie; I think I might be addicted to this nut-free pesto recipe because itโs so good and super EASY to throw together.
+You can top your favorite steak recipe, dip it in these Gluten Free Breadsticks, or toss it with pasta.
 No matter how you serve it, every drop gets eaten in the Fearless Dining household.

 Why This Nut Free Pesto Is Great: